 The University of Southern California Varsity Sailing Team represents an integration of intense competition, extreme focus, diversification, and lots of fun.
 The rigors of sailing on the team rival those of the classroom.
-Team members must balance work with play (college sailing and college are both), while maintaining the academic excellence that was exhibited to be admitted to USC.
+Team members must be able to balance work with play, while maintaining the academic excellence that was exhibited to be admitted to USC.
 Practices are strenuous, goals are challenging, expectations are high and an individuals roles on the team can be many.
 Skills of leadership and teamwork are paramount and our number one goal (as it has been for decades) is that this should be some of the most fulfilling years of your life, particularly in sailing.